wilhelm-murdoch/chamber/README.md

 172.17.0.1 - - [25/Oct/2021:23:58:22 +0000] "GET /rate-limit HTTP/1.1" 503 194 "-" "Mozilla/5.0 (apple-x86_64-darwin20.4.0) Siege/4.1.1"
 ```

-### Testing HTTP Response Codes
+### HTTP Response Codes

-All current HTTP response codes listed on [this Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) page are currently supported.
-You may cycle through all codes by hitting the `/code/$http_response_code` URL format.
+All HTTP response codes listed on [this Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) page are supported.
+You may cycle through all codes by using the `/code/$http_response_code` URL format.
 For example, the following endpoints will return the associated response code:

 1. `location /code/201` responds with `HTTP/1.1 201 Created`.
 2. `location /code/405` response with `HTTP/1.1 405 Method Not Allowed`.